IRS

 Is certified mail from the IRS always bad?

-Certified mail from the IRS is not always bad, but it is not something you want to ignore.
+No, certified mail from the IRS is not always bad, but it also should never be ignored.

 What are some reasons I would receive a certified letter from the IRS?